Advanced Clinical Practice Degree Apprenticeship

 Practice Certificate in Independent Prescribing (GPhC Registrants) – 45 credits

 This is an integrated apprenticeship which incorporates on-programme academic and workplace learning.
-The End Point Assessment (EPA) is the final module of the programme and the assessment is set by the Institue for Apprenticeships.
-It tests everything that has been learnt over the three year programme and comprises the following elements:
+The End Point Assessment (EPA) is the final module of the programme and the assessment is set by the Institute for Apprenticeships.

 • Open Book Examination